Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Producing Anticommutators and Exponential Products

 \section{Producing Anticommutators and Exponential Products}

-In this section, we formalize our technique and present methods for both hermitian operators, such as phase-space operators $\hat{x}$ and $\hat{p}$, and non-hermitian operators, such as Fock space operators $a, a^\dagger$.
-We examine the task of constructing polynomials in phase space as well as Fock space operators using qubit controlled operations.
-We first show how the additional qubit of our hybrid boson-qubit architecture allows for the synthesis of anticommutators of hermitian operators and, by proxy, matrix products of phase-space operators.
-We then use similar techniques with non-hermitian operators such as Fock-space operators to manipulate block encodings of matrices.
+In this section, we formalize our technique to build polynomials of block encodings in both Fock and phase space.
+This is notable because it shows how Hermiticity is not a requirement for our compilation scheme: whereas phase-space operators $\hat{x}$ and $\hat{p}$ are Hermitian, Fock operators $a, a^\dagger$ are decidedly non-Hermitian.

+We first show how our hybrid \qq~architecture allows for the synthesis of anticommutators of Hermitian operators and, by proxy, matrix products of phase-space operators.
+We then use similar techniques with non-Hermitian operators such as Fock-space operators to manipulate block encodings of matrices.
 Finally, we contextualize these methods with asymptotic error bounds, providing theoretical analyses of our proposed techniques.